Srikanth8508/SQL_practice/logged_vs_unlogged.md

 Imports the same dataset into the UNLOGGED table.

 The import duration will later be compared with the LOGGED table.

+This step is used to measure:

+- Import Time
+- CPU Usage

 ### Screenshot